 Best Waterproof

 This article contains affiliate links.
-If you buy something through the links on this page we might get a small commission.
-It will not affect your price, but helps keep our site alive!
+If you buy something through the links on this page, we might get a small commission.
+It will not affect your price but helps keep our site alive!

-Best Camera For Outdoor Adventures
+Best Camera For Hikes

 We reviewed over 16 hiking cameras for this article.
 Below are the best cameras for hiking that made our short list.

-- Sony Alpha a6300 - Best Mirrorless
+- Sony Alpha a6400 - Best Mirrorless

 - Nikon D5500 - Best DSLR